Jenny-Ham5teak/Jenny-Ham5teak.github.io/README.md

 * Crates
 In the spawn we have 3 types of crates: Epic, Mystic and Legendary and each of them contain different prizes.
 You will need keys to open them, obtainable through the shop or with the keydrops.
 * Shops
-In game abbiamo 3 types of shops: /token shop, /hs e /hm.
+We have 3 types of shops in game: /token shop, /hs e /hm.
   * Token Shop
 This is the shop where you need to spend tokens to buy goods, which are more complicated to obtain but have a higher value.
 Here you can buy mobs eggs, claimblocks, keys and much more.
   * Ham Shop